DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/designing-dashboard-items/chart/conditional-formatting.md

 ![chart-greater-than-dialog-example](../../../../images/chart-greater-than-dialog-example.png)

 Enable **Display in Legend** to add information about the applied rule to the chart.
 Set the **Caption** field to specify the legend's text.
-For Range format rules the legend's text is generated automatically and depends on the range intervals.
+For Range format rules, the legend's text is generated automatically and depends on the range intervals.

-Use the **Apply to chart elements** drop-down list to apply a rule on points or lines.
+Use the **Apply to chart elements** drop-down list to apply a rule to points or lines.

-* **Point**: A rule applies to the data-points such as bars, points and bubbles.
+* **Point**: A rule applies to the data points such as bars, points and bubbles.
 * **Line/Area**: A rule applies to lines and areas.

 The image below displays the Chart item with the applied **Greater Than** format rule.
 The **Apply to chart elements** option is set to **Point** and the rule is applied to points of the line series.